PelionIoT/workflows-with-secure-device-access-client/README.md

     ```mbed deploy```

     This will download all the necessary files to build this project.
 These includes MbedOS, Mbed-Cloud-Client and Mbed-Cloud-Client-Platform-Common.
 * copy the patch file present in patch folder of the project and paste it inside mbed-os.
-Open up the terminal inside Mbed-OS and apply the patch by command
+Open up the terminal inside Mbed-OS and apply the patch by command:

     ```git am 0001-ble-fix.patch```